bridge-core/bridge-jam/README.md

 # bridge.
 Jam!
+-- TODO: POSSIBLY CREATE A BANNER FOR THE JAM

 The bridge. jam is an event in which addon creators have a week to create an addon themed around a certain topic!

 ## Why join?

-~~The bridge Jam will be a fun experience, where you can test your skills.
-After your add-on has been submitted, your addon will be judged and you will receive an overall score.
-The person with the highest score will win the jam.~~

-I think this sounds better ↓

 The bridge.
 Jam will be a fun experience where you can test you skills against other creators!

-After your add-on has been submitted, our judges will score your addon accordrding to a set criteria.
-The creator with the highest score will win the add-on jam!
+## How to submit an addon
+-- TODO: PROVIDE INFORMATION ON HOW TO SUBMIT AN ADDON TO THIS REPO

+## Rating

+Add-ons will be rated in different categories: Creativity, Functionality and Uniqueness.
+Each category will be rated out of 10 which will give your addon an overall, which will be used to decide the winner of the bridge. jam!

 ## Rules
 - Premade assets are not allowed